JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

   algorithm needs input data in a novel format).

 In MLJ, the basic interface exposed to the user, built atop the model interface described here, is the *machine interface*.
-After a first reading of this document, the reader may wish to refer to [MLJ Internals](internals.md) for context.
+After the first reading of this document, the reader may wish to refer to [MLJ Internals](internals.md) for context.